-The Department of Mathematics at Montclair State University is committed to supporting all learners in appreciating the power, roles, relevance, and beauty of mathematics within a dynamic, collaborative, and personalized environment.
-Through our undergraduate and graduate programs, we encourage students to think critically and creatively, pose and pursue purposeful questions, and approach problems from multiple perspectives.
-Our department embraces and advances mathematical connections among the sciences, arts, humanities, and in the business world, and creates opportunities for students to explore and pursue their interests at the intersections of these disciplines.
-In addition to preparing students for graduate studies, we also support them as they become more informed citizens and prepare them for a variety of careers including teaching and other jobs that meet their aspirations and the needs of an ever-changing society.
+The Department of Mathematics is committed to supporting all learners form a deeper appreciation for the power, role, relevance and beauty of mathematics within a dynamic, collaborative and personalized environment.
+Our undergraduate and graduate programs encourage students to think critically and creatively as they pursue purposeful questions from multiple perspectives.
+We embrace and advance connections among the sciences, arts, humanities and business through mathematics.
+Students are supported as they become more informed citizens, prepared for graduate studies, teaching and a variety of careers that meet their aspirations and the needs of an ever-changing society.

 To live in a mathematically-driven world and not understand mathematics is like walking through an art museum with your eyes closed.
 Learning and appreciating mathematics can help us appreciate things that we might not otherwise notice about the world.

 Studying mathematics helps us think analytically and have better reasoning abilities.
 Analytical thinking refers to the ability to think critically about the world around us.
 Reasoning is our ability to think logically about a situation.
 Analytical and reasoning skills are important because they help us solve problems and look for solutions.

 Such problem-solving is more applicable to our lives than one might think.
 Studying mathematics is not just about solving textbook tasks; it is about sharpening one’s skills to frame problems that exist in real life, identifying the knowns and unknowns, refining one’s strategies, and making progress toward a solution.
 It is through this process that we can begin to make sense about the world in which we live.